Skip to main content

 To participate, your law school will need to:

-1. Complete this form to indicate your interest in participating.
-We will follow up to schedule a meeting with you and provide further instructions regarding execution of the data sharing agreement as well as our secure data transfer process.
+1. Schedule a meeting with us so that we can discuss the process and provide further instructions regarding execution of the data sharing agreement as well as our secure data transfer process.

 Required Data Elements

-The following data are needed to conduct the analyses in full.
+For all first-time matriculants in the years 2016 through 2021, the following data are needed to conduct the analyses in full.
 However, we may be able to amend this list if you anticipate challenges providing any of the data elements indicated.
-Please contact us using this form to discuss your options.
+Please contact us at [email protected] to discuss your options.

 read more